usepat/soniccontrol/docs/sonic_package/logging.md

 Also the SonicControl GUI application creates an own logger for each connection.
 So you have normally something like `connection.class1.class2` as logger names, where class1 instantiated class2.
 For example `COM1.SerialCommunicator.PackageFetcher`.

 The log files get written into a file with the same name as the connection normally.
-This is defined in the method @ref sonicpackage.logging.create_logger_for_connection .
+This is defined in the method [create_logger_for_connection](@ref sonicpackage.logging.create_logger_for_connection).

 The device can also send logs and those logged via a device logger in the @ref sonicprotocol.SonicProtocol class.